-In this scenario, the cloud security service provider will easily add and redeploy the department tag: no damage, no blame.
-You can also have a tag for the application, and for their organization, the reader would easily determine which tags make sense.
+In this instance, the cloud security provider will immediately add the department label and reload the application: no damage, no foul.
+Additionally, include a tag for the application, and the user can choose which tags are appropriate for their company.

 Once then get data protection and organizational change to operate in unison and seamlessly, you will outperform 99% of your competitors.
 It is not necessary to choose between agility and security.
 It’s simply difficult to envision this future scenario when cloud security breaches with open buckets continue to make headlines regularly.